Dispatch priority under Slurm

 Partitions at Fermilab

-We currently have a single partition within the Fermilab Lattice QCD Computing Facility.
-LQ1 cluster has the ‘lq1csl’ CPU computing partition.
-This is billable against an allocation.
-There are limits in place to make sure that at least two (in some cases 3) projects can be active at any given time.
+We currently have two partitions within the Fermilab Lattice QCD Computing Facility as shown in the table below.
+Both these partitions are billable against an allocation.
+There are limits in place to make sure that at least two (in some cases three) projects can be active at any given time.
+These limits are enforced through Slurm QoS as described in the next section.

 Slurm QoS defined at Fermilab